BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 8 Computer Vision 2.md

 - [ ] **Check the Data**

 Open your file folder to double check.
-You should have 8 files in 4 different names (4 compressed, 4 raw):
+You should have 8 files in 4 different names (4 compressed .gz, 4 raw ubyte).
+They are:
 * training set images
 * training set labels
 * testing set images